Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/API/package.md

 Provides utilities for iterating through package resources such as language files, sound files, and relocated files in each active mod's directory.

-All methods are static withing class `PackageIterator`.
+All methods are static within class `PackageIterator`.

 ## Mod Folder
 ```cs:no-line-numbers